Construction Management Learning Opportunities

 Professional development is key to our student success of achieving 100 percent job placement, often times prior to gradation.
 You will emerge a confident professional ready to contribute to your profession and community.

 These academic offerings are required for graduation and will prepare you for a challenging and dynamic career:

 This seminar will nurture your development as you progress through the CM program by promoting professional growth and career-specific education on resume writing, job interviewing and similar topics.

 A 300-hour required internship gives you valuable, real-world experience and the opportunity to develop project management skills under the guidance of an experienced construction management professional.
 The hands-on immersion in the field reinforces a commitment to the profession and helps to narrow your career path.
 Many employers consider internship experience in the hiring process and often look to their own interns as the best candidates for full-time positions.

 This is your opportunity to be a construction professional in training, demonstrating oral and written communication skills, problem solving, teamwork, good ethical practices, leadership and management skills.
 You and your team will develop a project from conception to completion—design, estimate, schedule, contract and administer the completion of a small commercial or light commercial project.
-In addition to the capstone project, you’ll assemble and submit for evaluation materials collected over a two-year period for your professional growth portfolio.

 These professional development opportunities will promote your career growth as a highly desired CM professional: